Tips on white paper sources

 Wikipedia | No | Wikipedia is a secondary source; use it to find primary sources |

-With dozens of tips and best practices for planning, producing, and promoting effective white papers, White Papers for Dummies is the most comprehensive guide to white papers every published.
+With dozens of tips on planning, producing, and promoting effective white papers, this is the most comprehensive guide to this topic ever published.

-Want to know when there’s a fresh article on this site?
-Subscribe here to stay in the know about long-form content.
+Want to hear whenever there’s a fresh article on this site?
+Subscribe here to stay in the know on long-form content.
+From time to time, we’ll also send you word about some great new resource or training.
 And you can unsubscribe any time.

 […] similar to how professors (and That White Paper Guy!) frown on papers that cite Wikipedia as a source.
 It’s a highly useful online reference, but it […]